-  Power assisted exercise equipment can be used by almost anyone regardless of age or disability.
+Power assisted exercise equipment can be used by almost anyone regardless of age or ability.
 There is also a large growing number of individuals using the equipment to manage long term conditions and symptoms such as:

-  Balance and co-ordination problems
+Balance & co-ordination problems

 Post-operative rehabilitation, e.g. hip and knee replacements

 Orthopaedic conditions, e.g. Scoliosis

 Respiratory conditions, e.g. asthma, COPD, post COVID